VaishnaviKrishnamoorthy/LM/README.md

 # LM
-# To run the code : uvicorn main:app
+# To run the code : use uvicorn main:app